-The UAE Jiu-Jitsu Federation (UAEJJF) was established in 2012 under the direction of His Highness Sheikh Mohamed Bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces.
+The UAE Jiu-Jitsu Federation (UAEJJF) was established in 2012 under the direction of His Highness Sheikh Mohamed Bin Zayed Al Nahyan, President of the UAE.
 The UAEJJF’s first board of directors was led by His Excellency Abdul Munam Al Hashemi who was also elected president of the Asian Ju-Jitsu Union in 2013.
-The UAEJJF has played a terling role in consolidating the foundations of the sport of jiu-jitsu and fostering a vibrant and knowledgeable sporting community.
+The UAEJJF has played an important role in consolidating the foundations of the sport of jiu-jitsu and fostering a vibrant and knowledgeable sporting community.

 Under the guidance of the UAE’s wise leadership, the efforts of the UAEJJF and JJAU led to the inclusion of jiu-jitsu at the 2014 Asian Beach Games held at Phuket, Thailand.

 In 2015, the UAEJJF launched the Abu Dhabi Grand Slam Championship with the first edition being held in Tokyo, Los Angeles, Rio de Janeiro, and London.
 Abu Dhabi and Moscow were subsequently added to the calendar.
 The UAEJJF charted history, entering the Guinness Book of World Records by hosting the largest jiu-jitsu training session in the world with 2,441 fighters.
 2016 witnessed the relocation of the JJIF’s headquarters to Abu Dhabi through a unanimous decision of the JJIF’s board of directors.
 The occasion also marked the election of His Excellency Abdul Munam Al Hashemi to the office of Senior Vice President of the JJIF.